Post-buckling behaviour of a growing elastic rod: Discussion

 We have investigated the buckling and post-buckling behaviour of a planar morphoelastic rod attached to an elastic foundation.
 We extended the original linear stability analysis by Moulton et al. \cite{Moulton2013} by conducting a weakly nonlinear analysis, complemented with numerical solutions of the full, nonlinear model.
 We first considered a homogeneous setting, and then explored the effect of heterogeneity in material parameters.

 In the homogeneous case, we obtained a classic pitchfork bifurcation, with buckling occurring at a critical growth.
 The nature of the bifurcation (its location and type---supercritical or subcritical) could be characterised via two dimensionless parameters, one ($\widehat{L}_0$) relating to length of the finite rod, and another ($\widehat{k}$) comparing the relative stiffness of foundation and rod.
 Increasing length was found to destabilise the rod, causing bifurcation at a smaller value of growth and with increased mode number.
-Increasing the foundation stiffness, on the other hand, stabilises the rod, increasing the critical growth and the mode number.
-These results are consistent with previous similar analyses \cite{OKeeffe:2013et}.
-The type of bifurcation, however, was non-standard; the boundary between supercritical and subcritical bifurcations exhibited an unexpected complexity.
-In a biological context, where monotonically increasing growth is a natural driver of the formation and subsequent evolution of spatial patterns, this transition has critical importance, signifying where a smooth shape evolution (supercritical) can be expected.
-Here the effect of a finite domain is also apparent, as the complexity of the transition becomes less pronounced as $\widehat{L}_0$ increases.
+Increasing the foundation stiffness, on the other hand, stabilises the rod, increasing the critical growth and the mode number. \dem{The influence of foundation stiffness on the buckling mode and the onset of instability shows how variations in system parameters, even in a heterogeneous setting, can have a dramatic impact on the resulting morphology.
+Such results may have strong relevance in biological systems, where the precise form of the structure, e.g. number of folds, is crucial to functionality.
+A telling example is in the gyrification of the brain, where deviations in the developmental timing or degree of cortical folding have a severe neurological impact \cite{Goriely:2015cg}.}